defifuture/erc20-batched-meta-transactions/README.md

-# An ERC-20 extension for batching meta transactions from multiple users
+# An ERC-20 extension for batched meta transactions from multiple users

 ## The problem